huggingface/doc-builder/README.md

     ...
 ```

-Note that each language directory has it's own table of contents file `_toctree.yml` and that all languages are arranged under a single `doc_folder` directory - see the [`course`](https://github.com/huggingface/course/tree/main/chapters) repo for an example.
+Note that each language directory has its own table of contents file `_toctree.yml` and that all languages are arranged under a single `doc_folder` directory - see the [`course`](https://github.com/huggingface/course/tree/main/chapters) repo for an example.
 You can then build the individual language subsets as follows:

 ```bash
 doc-builder {package_name} {path_to_docs} --build_dir {build_dir} --language {lang_id}